bmalets/search_in_file/README.md

 To search some document with specified phrase in your file system just use:

-	SearchInFile.search( directory_path, search_phrase )
+	SearchInFile.search( directory_or_file_path, search_phrase )

 P.S:
-  - Windows:  it'll search phrase in all .doc, .docx, .pdf and .txt files by directory path
+  - Windows: gem supports searching in all .doc, .docx, .pdf and .txt files
-  - OS_X or Linux: it'll search phrase in all .docx, .pdf and .txt files by directory path
+  - OS_X or Linux: gem supports searching in .docx, .pdf and .txt files

+To be continued...

 ## Contributing